yeasy/docker_practice/install/ubuntu.md

 ### Auto install by script

-Docker Offical has provided a set of convenient install scripts which can be installed on Ubuntu system for test or dev environments.
+Docker Offical has provided a set of convenient installation scripts which can be installed on Ubuntu for test or dev environments.

 ```bash
 $ curl -fsSL get.docker.com -o get-docker.sh
 $ sudo sh get-docker.sh --mirror Aliyun
 ```

-Script will make everythings ok and install Edge version of Docker CE for system after this command.
+The script will have everything prepared and install the stable version of Docker CE for the system after execution.

 ### Launcher Docker CE